duckietown/course-RH/book/duckietown-robotics-development/05_simulating_modeling_controlling/03_encoder_01_basics.md

 Do the following:

-- Modify your previous code to also output the distance travelled by the Duckiebot.
+- Modify your previous code to also output the distance travelled by each wheel of the Duckiebot.
+Tip: this can be done by integrating the distance traveled by each wheel.

 - Publish the distance travelled per wheel to a new topic.